DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Recur...what?!
 Recursion is a type of program where you get a subroutine to call itself.
 * Day 58 - Debugger 🐞
 	* Our code is getting complicated.
 The built-in debugger🐞 helps us keep track of what's going on without having to print all the time.
+* Day 59 - Palindrome
+	* Ever heard of a palindrome?
+Here's a clue: "A Man A Plan A Canal Panama!"
+Still not sure?
+Read that statement backwards!
+Today's project is a palindrome detector.